-Dame Jane Campion returns with her long-awaited Venice Silver Lion winner, a rich, menacing neo-Western tackling cowboy brothers and the woman who comes between them.
-Set against the hazy grasslands of 1920s Montana, Campion transports this tale home to Aotearoa.
+Dame Jane Campion returns with her Venice Silver Lion-Best Director winner; a rich, menacing neo-Western tackling cowboy brothers and the mother and son who come between them.

-We enter the lives of bachelor brothers whose parents have long since left them to retire in the comfort and society of Denver.
-Their two adult sons, edging into their 40s and still unmarried, run the family’s successful cattle ranch.
-But long-established routine is disrupted when gentlemanly brother George (Jesse Plemons) unexpectedly brings home new wife Rose (Kirsten Dunst), a young widow and her studious son Peter (Kodi Smit-McPhee).
+We enter the lives of the wealthy Burbank brothers, whose well-to-do parents have long since left them on the dusty high plains, retiring to the comforts and society of distant Colorado Springs.
+Their two sons, both unmarried and edging into their 40s, run the family’s successful cattle ranch, rattling around in the brooding mansion their mother built to insulate her Eastern sensibilities against the wilds of the West.
+The brothers’ long-established routine is disrupted when gentlemanly brother George Burbank (Jesse Plemons) unexpectedly brings home a new wife, Rose (Kirsten Dunst), and her studious teenage son, Peter (Kodi Smit-McPhee).

-Rough-hewn, toxically male brother Phil Burbank (Benedict Cumberbatch) lashes out relentlessly, tormenting mother and son as unwelcome interlopers.
-Rose is cowed and increasingly broken by Phil’s mental and emotional assault, but the outwardly delicate Peter reveals a hidden core of steel and an intellectual sharpness to match the surgical skill he practices for his medical studies, deftly dissecting rabbits he traps in the back hills of the ranch.
+Rough-hewn, toxically-male brother Phil Burbank (Benedict Cumberbatch) lashes out, relentlessly tormenting both mother and son as unwelcome interlopers.
+Rose is cowed and increasingly broken by Phil’s mental and emotional assault, but the outwardly delicate Peter reveals a hidden core of steel.
+His intellectual sharpness matches the surgical skill he practices for his medical studies, deftly dissecting rabbits he traps in the back hills of the ranch.

-Peter’s connection with the land is evidenced by his eye for the distant hills, which he tells Phil clearly take the shape of a Barking Dog, a characteristic of the landscape only Phil and his legendary mentor Bronco Henry have ever been able to discern.
-The battle between Rose and Phil for Peter’s fealty turns the remote ranch into a pressure cooker no amount of blue skies and wide-open ranges can dissipate.
-Campion’s gaze, often falling on the intense and complex inner lives of women, newly examines what it is to be male – and how that, in itself, can prove a titanic struggle.
+Peter’s intuitive connection with the land is evidenced by his eye for the distant hills – which he tells Phil clearly take the shape of a barking dog, an elusive characteristic of the landscape only Phil and his legendary mentor Bronco Henry have ever been able to discern.
+This shared understanding of the land triggers a change in the weathered cowboy, his usual brutality giving way to something softer, but igniting a struggle between Rose and Phil for Peter’s fealty and affection.

-The Power of The Dog had a rapturous welcome to the world stage, in competition at the Venice Film Festival in September where Dame Jane Campion won the Silver Lion award for Best Director.
-Jane is an incomparable storyteller; it’s a great honour to share her film, with its rich and complex characters, so profoundly embedded and framed in the stark beauty of Aotearoa.
-The reflection of our own history, depicted in the rugged brutality of American frontier life, will be inescapable to Kiwi audiences. — Marten Rabarts
+Campion is an incomparable storyteller; it’s an honour to share Jane’s film, with its rich and complex characters, embedded in the stark beauty of Aotearoa and framed by Grant Major’s brilliant production design.
+The reflection of our own history, depicted in the rugged brutality of American frontier life, will be inescapable to our Kiwi audiences — Marten Rabarts